mitradranirban/wobniar/README.md

-#WOBINAR multicolor variable font
+# WOBNIAR multicolor variable font

-WOBINAR is part of tiny fun font series
+WOBNIAR is part of my [tiny fun fonts](https://fonts.atipra.in/tiny.html) series.

-It is a variable component bitmap font with color layers with 7 colors of rainbow
+It is a variable component bitmap font with variable color layers with 7 colors of rainbow.

+Each color pixel size can be adjusted and 2-3 colors can be stacked together.

+This font is dedicated to the struggles of LGBTQ+ commmunity agaist worldwide homophobia.